Impact of Subcarrier Allocation and User Mobility on the Uplink Performance of Multi-User Massive MIMO-OFDM Systems: Conclusions

 \section{Conclusions}

 In this paper, we studied the uplink performance of a multi-user massive MIMO-OFDM cellular system when mobile users transmit data on multiple contiguous subcarriers.
 We derived an expression for the inter carrier interference power and showed that when the total number of subcarriers in the system is large, each subcarrier incurs a fixed amount of ICI power regardless of the UEs' power distribution across the subcarriers.
-We used the idea of frequency-domain channel coherence to present a novel pilot allocation scheme to reduce the training overhead involved in channel estimation.
+We used the idea of frequency-domain channel coherence to present a pilot allocation scheme to reduce the training overhead involved in channel estimation.
 Then, we considered zero-forcing combining and maximal-ratio combining at the AP and derived expressions for the uplink achievable sum-rate.
 The simple, closed-form expressions provided interesting insights into the core trade-offs involved in MU-mMIMO-OFDM systems in the presence of channel aging.
 For both receivers, we showed that having a subcarrier serve more number of UEs generally results in higher system sum-rate values, especially for low user mobility.
 However, such gains in sum-rate performance saturate at a point, beyond which assigning more users to a subcarrier does not provide any further improvement.
-Future work can consider extending the analysis in this paper to multi-cell systems, accounting for inter-cell interference and pilot contamination.
-One can also develop channel prediction methods that alleviate the effect of channel aging in OFDM systems while accounting for ICI.